zoelra/flask_by_example/README.txt

 The purpose of this repo is to document my journey through Real Python by Example.
-I am learning Flask, SQLAlchemy, and Heroku.
+I am learning Flask, SQLAlchemy, and Heroku and will focus on chapters 1, 2, and potentially 6 of the tutorial (for now).